harness/developer-hub/release-notes/platform.md

 #### Fixed issues

-- Clicking a role after scrolling distorts the viewport.
+- Clicking a role after scrolling distorted the viewport.
 The issue with viewport distortion on the Roles page has been fixed.
 (PL-52063, ZD-65768)

 - Tokens could not be created via API from the API Docs because the required fields were missing.
-Added the necessary required fields to the "Create a Token" page in the API Docs, allowing tokens to be successfully created via the API.
+Added the necessary required fields to the Create a Token page in the API Docs, allowing tokens to be successfully created via the API.
 (PL-51974, ZD-65569)

-- Inconsistent error messages for the "retrieve a secret" API.
+- Inconsistent error messages were displayed for the Retrieve a Secret API.
 The endpoint returned `ENTITY_NOT_FOUND` when the project didn't exist and `RESOURCE_NOT_FOUND` when the secret didn't exist.
 Standardized error messages for the `getSecret` API.
 Now, the endpoint consistently returns `ENTITY_NOT_FOUND` for both missing projects and missing secrets.
 (PL-51911, ZD-64920)

-- The Cancel button was not working while creating a connector via YAML.
+- The **Cancel** button was not working while creating a connector via YAML.
 Updated the behavior of the Connectors page YAML Editor to match that of other pages.
-The Discard button on the YAML Editor page now exits back to the previous page.
+The **Discard** button on the YAML Editor page now exits back to the previous page.
 (PL-42928)

 ### Version 1.45.5<!-- July 9, 2024 -->